literacy rate in india

 Impact on Society

-Illiteracy has far-reaching social and economic consequences.
-It limits access to employment, reduces health awareness, and hinders civic participation.
-Illiteracy also perpetuates caste and gender inequalities, keeping marginalized communities trapped in cycles of poverty and discrimination.
-On a national level, widespread illiteracy slows economic growth, reduces productivity, and curbs innovation.
+Illiteracy has significant social and economic effects.
+It limits access to jobs, decreases health awareness, and makes it harder for people to engage in civic activities.
+Illiteracy also maintains caste and gender inequalities, keeping marginalized groups stuck in cycles of poverty and discrimination.
+At a national level, widespread illiteracy slows economic growth, lowers productivity, and stifles innovation.

 Tackling illiteracy in India requires targeted, region-specific strategies that address systemic and cultural barriers and focus on inclusivity and equity.